-Clinical, operative, and administrative responsibility will be progressively calibrated over the course of the training program, leading to an independent, highly skilled vascular surgeon.
+Clinical, operative, and administrative responsibility will be progressively calibrated over the course of the training program, leading to an independent, highly skilled vascular surgeon upon graduation.

 A comprehensive and rigorous rotation schedule integrates all elements of open and endovascular surgical techniques at the forefront of vascular surgery practice.
 The curriculum also incorporates all core requirements as stipulated per the ACGME as well as opportunities for academic, non-invasive vascular lab and elective experiences.
-The fifth clinical year constitutes a chief residency experience with commensurate independence.
+The fifth clinical year constitutes a chief residency experience with commensurate independence and administrative responsibilities.

 - The schedule has been designed to appropriately interact with current general surgery, intensive care unit, cardiothoracic surgery, transplant surgery and cardiology rotations at the appropriate level to optimize learning.

-The residency is organized so that interventional procedures, open surgery, inpatient/outpatient care, and vascular laboratory instruction are integrated in a progressive fashion throughout all years of the program.
+The residency is organized so that catheter-based procedures, open surgery, inpatient/outpatient care, and vascular laboratory instruction are integrated in a progressive fashion throughout all years of the program.

 Interventional training is provided by the vascular surgery faculty in dedicated angiography suites and the operating room, and is fully integrated during all years of training.
 Residents perform peripheral, renal, mesenteric, great vessel and carotid bifurcation interventions, as well as vena cava filter placement, thrombolysis, percutaneous closure, and endovascular abdominal and thoracic aneurysm repair.